-Moez El Shodi notes too that 'social media is starting to be very popular in facilitating giving.
+Moez El Shohdi notes too that 'social media is starting to be very popular in facilitating giving.
 We have many options for donations to the Egyptian Food Bank both from within and outside the country.
 Previously it was just bank donation option.
 Now we have more digital tools available.'

-Crowdfunding and online giving have been especially significant in Saudi Arabia: 'Over the past three to five years, we are witnessing a trend of increased government sponsored online donationbased crowdfunding platforms and a sizeable jump in individual donations through these platforms,' says Osamah Alhenaki.
-'Ehsan is an example that matches individual donors with charity projects.'
+Crowdfunding and online giving have been especially significant in Saudi Arabia: 'Over the past three to five years, we are witnessing a trend of increased government sponsored online donationbased crowdfunding platforms and a sizeable jump in individual donations through these platforms,' says Osamah Alhenaki (Director of Policy Design and Advocacy, King Khalid Foundation, Saudi Arabia).
+'Ehsan58 is an example that matches individual donors with charity projects.'
 He adds that 'Before crowdfunding, the aggregate income for philanthropies was much smaller than now.'
 Government sponsorship creates a degree of trust which is often absent in the public view of NGOs, hence the platforms' success.
 He believes that 'the driver towards e-giving is Saudi's youth bulge that are tech-savvy and are the biggest consumers of digital media'.

-Centre for Empowerment and Care of the Elderly, Qatar.
+58 Centre for Empowerment and Care of the Elderly, Qatar.